SuperPWA/super-progressive-web-apps/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Date:
+* Enhancement: Improved how start_url is handled to be compatible with plugins that force SSL.

 = 1.3 =
-* Date: 10.
-February.2018
+* Date: 10.February.2018
 * New Feature: Added support for high-quality splash screen.
 You can now set the 512x512 icon for the splash screen of your Progressive Web App.
 * Enhancement: Super Progressive Web Apps now accounts for content updates and will update the cache as you update the website.
 * Enhancement: Improved in-browser service worker update handling.
 * Enhancement: Added automatic upgrade of manifest and service worker on plugin upgrade.
-* Bug fix: Only GET requests are served from the cache now.
+* Bug Fix: Only GET requests are served from the cache now.
 Fixes [this](https://wordpress.org/support/topic/errors-in-firefox-and-chrome/).

 = 1.2 =
 * Date: 06.February.2018